pfranchini/SuperNEMO-DeadCellsModule/README.md

 cmake -DCMAKE_PREFIX_PATH=<path_Falaise_build> -DGSL_ROOT_DIR=<path_GSL_build> ../SuperNEMO-DeadCellsModule
 make
 ```

 ## Configure the module:

-There is the option to configure the output filename in the module configuration file.The final two lines of the configuration file must have:
+There is the way to configure the module, for the name of the output file and the option to use a list of dead cells or a randomized generation:
 ```
+# - Module configuration:
 [name="processing" type="testmodule"]
-filename_out : string[1] = "output-filename.brio"
+filename_out : string[1] = "test-output.brio"
+random : boolean[1] = true                        # 'false' if reading a file with a list of dead cells N_dead_cells : integer[1] = 0                     # number of dead cells to be randomly generated
+dead_cells : string[1] = "list_of_cells.txt"      # file with a list of dead cells (side, layer, column)
 ```
-If not the default output will be `test-output.brio`.

 ## Run the module:
 ```